-

 Analytical interest and complementarity

-The measurement of the degree of redox can be combined with other analyses for a comprehensive understanding of chemical behavior:
+Measuring the degree of oxidation-reduction can be combined with other analyses for a comprehensive understanding of chemical behavior:

-- UV-Visible spectroscopy to monitor electronic transitions linked to redox reactions;
+• UV-Visible spectroscopy to track electronic transitions related to redox reactions;

-- Differential scanning calorimetry (DSC) to study thermal effects associated with oxidation reactions;
+• Differential scanning calorimetry (DSC) to study the thermal effects associated with oxidation reactions;

-- Heavy metal determination (ICP-MS) to identify potential catalysts for oxidation reactions.
+• Heavy metal analysis (ICP-MS) to identify potential catalysts for oxidation reactions.

-These cross-analyses provide a complete view of the stability and chemical reactivity of the samples.
+These cross-analyses provide a comprehensive view of the stability and chemical reactivity of the samples.

 YesWeLab Services

-ISO 17025 and COFRAC accredited partner laboratories , experts in electrochemistry and physicochemical analyses.
+YesWeLab collaborates with a network of partner laboratories accredited to ISO 17025 and COFRAC , experts in electrochemistry and physicochemical analyses.

-Our scientific teams select the laboratory best suited to your analytical needs, according to the matrix, the desired method and the quality control or research objectives.
+Our scientific teams select the laboratory best suited to your analytical needs, based on the matrix, the desired method, and the quality control or research objectives.

-Thanks to the YesWeLab digital platform , you can centralize your requests, track your samples and retrieve your results online.
-Since 2020, YesWeLab has been supporting manufacturers in the cosmetics, nutraceutical, food and materials sectors in their stability and redox studies.
+Thanks to the YesWeLab digital platform , you can centralize your requests, track your samples, and retrieve your results online.
+Since 2020, YesWeLab has been supporting manufacturers in the cosmetics, nutraceutical, food, and materials sectors with their stability and redox studies.

 Other analyses we perform